|

 Myth #2.
 Mormons are polygamists.

-Fact: Mainstream Mormons do not currently practice polygamy, although according to their doctrine it is an "eternal principle" which will be lived (at least by many) in the highest degree of the Celestial Kingdom (the highest degree of glory, also referred to as the third heaven in LDS theology)*1 There are off-shoots from the main-line LDS Church who are sometimes known as Mormon Fundamentalists.
-These groups practice polygamy and live probably closer to authentic Mormonism of the 19th Century than the mainstream church.
+Fact: Mainstream Mormons do not currently practice polygamy, although according to their doctrine it is an "eternal principle" which will be practiced (at least by many) in the highest degree of the Celestial Kingdom (the highest degree of glory, also referred to as the third heaven in LDS theology)*1.
 Mormons who are found to be polygamists are excommunicated.
+Some off-shoots from the mainline LDS Church, known as Mormon Fundamentalists, practice polygamy and live probably closer to authentic Mormonism of the 19th Century than the mainline church does.

 Myth #3.
 Mormon missionaries are out there trying to deceive people.

 Fact: Missionaries really believe the "gospel" they are preaching.
-They themselves are the victims of deception; they are not intentionally trying to trick people.
-They have been taught that they must "give the milk before the meat;" that is why they only tell people about the doctrines that seem biblical on the surface.
-They believe it's important to first get people into the Church and then the Holy Ghost will prepare them to receive the deeper doctrines.
+They are not intentionally trying to trick people, as they themselves are victims of deception.
+They have been taught to "give the milk before the meat;" that is why they only tell people about the doctrines that seem biblical on the surface.
+Missionaries believe it's important to first get people into the Church and then the Holy Ghost will prepare them to receive the deeper and more controversial doctrines.

 Myth #4.
 Is it true that Mormons wear magic underwear to protect them from harm?

 Fact: Yes and no. No, they are not considered "magic" by LDS, nor are they worn with the same intent as a superstitious person might carry around a rabbit's foot.
 Mormons who have gone through the Temple take upon themselves certain oaths and covenants.
 Part of these covenants include wearing special undergarments for the rest of their lives.
 They are considered sacred by Mormons.
-This under-clothing has special marks on them that have particular meanings.
-The marks on the garments are the same marks used in the Masonic Lodge.
+This under-clothing has special marks on them that have particular meaning.
+The marks on the garments are the same ones used in the Masonic Lodge.
 Joseph Smith rose to the level of sublime degree as a Freemason before introducing the Temple ceremony to the Mormon people.
-He modified the rituals learned in Masonry, using the same "signs and tokens," just re-naming them. *2
+He modified the rituals learned in Masonry, using the same "signs and tokens," but re-naming them *2 .

 The garments are a constant reminder to the wearer of the covenants made in the Temple.
 They are also intended to be a shield against evil.
-There have been many stories over the years of individuals who were miraculous protected.
-For example, perhaps in a fire everything was burned except for where the garment covered the person's body; or the person was in an accident but the parts of the body covered by the garment were not injured.
+Many stories have circulated over the years of individuals claiming miraculous protection.
+For example, perhaps in a fire everything was burned except for where the garment covered the person's body; or the person was in an accident, but the parts of the body covered by the garment were not injured.
+So yes, Temple-worthy Mormons do wear special underwear covering their torsos; but no, Mormons do not think they are magic; just sacred.

 Myth #5.
 Is it true that Mormons have to get naked during part of their temple ceremonies?